aleen42/PersonalWiki/projectManagement/review/review.md

 - The DMAIC (Define, Measure, Analyze, Improve, and Control) methodology of the Six Sigma projects, is used to improve an existing business process.
 - Identifying the project sponsor is a pre-initiation task.
 - The WBS provides a basis for creating the project schedule and performing earned value management for measuring and forecasting project performance.
+- A sprint review is a meeting in which the team demonstrates to the product owner what it has completed during the sprint.
+- In the Scrum method, team members work as a self-directed group coached by the ScrumMaster.
+- The two main items for monitoring and controlling in the Scrum framework are the daily Scrum and the sprint retrospectives(回顧).

 #### False